bellewills/Global-Perspectives-Blog/content/blog/speaker5.md

 ---

 #### Brief Summary of the Talk
-Jake Davis, formerly known as Topiary, offered a deeply personal account of his time as a member of LulzSec and Anonymous, two of the most well-known hacktivist groups.
-His talk wasn’t just about hacking in the technical sense but explored the emotional and ethical dimensions of why people hack—especially when confronting corporate and governmental abuses of power.
-Davis openly acknowledged the legal repercussions of his actions but framed hacking as a form of activism, something I hadn’t fully considered before.
-His story raised profound questions about justice, power, and the role of hackers in holding authority accountable when traditional systems fail.
+Jake Davis, who used to go by the name Topiary, gave a really personal and honest talk about his time in LulzSec and Anonymous two of the most infamous hacktivist groups out there.
+What stood out to me was that it wasn’t just a talk about hacking from a technical angle.
+He delved into the emotional and ethical reasons behind why people choose to hack, especially when it’s in response to power being misused by governments or major corporations.
+He was upfront about the legal consequences he faced, but also framed hacking as a form of activism—something I hadn’t seriously considered before.
+It really got me thinking about what justice actually looks like, who holds power in our systems, and whether hackers might have a role in calling out or challenging authority when traditional routes fail to deliver accountability.

 What struck me, watching this talk straight after the IBM quantum computing session, was how these two worlds felt like polar opposites—one about cutting-edge technology and securing the future, the other about challenging current systems when they fail us.
 And yet, the more I reflected, the more I realised they were two sides of the same coin.
 Quantum computing could either empower or oppress—depending on who controls it.
 Hackers like Davis?
 They make sure we don’t forget that.